 After a device is selected, pressing the "Enter" or "Return" key brings up the list of actions the user is authorized to perform on the device.
 Not all listed actions are supported for all service processors.

-The following screen example shows the service processor "action" menu for an rsa-type service processor.
+Figure 3-3 shows the service processor "action" menu for an rsa-type service processor.